 Our trips are led by second-, third-, and fourth-year Harvard students from all walks of life who represent the vibrancy and diversity of the Harvard community.
 FOP Leaders have been trained in outdoor leadership and certified in Wilderness First Aid.
-FOP is run by a student steering committee and a director, and is administratively operated through Harvard's Freshman Dean's Office.
+FOP is run by an undergraduate steering committee and a director, and is administratively operated through Harvard College's Dean of Students Office.

-FOP's mission is to provide group adventure-based experiences that promote the development of social support and self-awareness for first-year students, and leadership development for members of the Harvard community.
+The mission of FOP is to provide group adventure-based experiences that promote the development of social support and self-awareness for first-year students, and leadership development for members of the Harvard community.
 FOP should be a resource and support system throughout freshman year.
 FOP also maintains the following as central values:

 - The equality and intrinsic worth of all people regardless of gender, age, race, sexual Orientation, religion, ethnic or socioeconomic background